 Exploring beyond traditional manufacturing

 The existing air duct had been designed for manufacturing with sheet metal and featured vertically mounted impeller fans for cooling.
 While functional, those fans had limited cooling abilities.
-This became an issue when end users would look to rely on the power supply for the operation of server or network equipment under higher ambient temperatures.
+This became an issue when end users would rely on the power supply for the operation of server or network equipment under higher ambient temperatures.

 Redesign for efficiency and durability